 I want to learn Python

-If I add the missing parenthesis ) the Python shell completes the execution of our code (see above)
+If you add the missing parenthesis ) the Python shell completes the execution of our code (see above)

 Please try this either on the Python online interpreter or in the Python shell of your local installation.